microchip-pic-avr-examples/avr64du32-cnano-usb-cdc-to-usart-bridge-mplab-mcc/README.md

 The application is set up to need five stable voltage readings before initiating the USB communication.
 Considering the previous settings and an environment with no voltage fluctuations, the start-up time is in the 0.16s range.

 #### Global Interrupts
 This example uses interrupts for both voltage monitoring and for USART communication.
-Go to the Interrupt Manager module and enable Global Interrupts.
+Go to the Interrupt Manager module and enable global interrupts.

 <p><img src="images/mcc_interrupt.jpg" width="550"/></p>